 You probably don’t know which sides of your motor to call positive and negative, so you might have to switch them later to make the robot drive correctly.
 Here’s what it looks like with all the wires connected:

 Finish connecting the motors and battery pack to the A-Star’s terminal block.

 Insert batteries and turn the power switch to the ON position.
 Both the A-Star and Raspberry Pi should power up.
 The blue LED on the A-Star indicates that its 5 V regulator is operating, and the red LED on the Pi indicates that it is receiving 5 V.

 This step requires some software installation, so you might want to temporarily switch to USB power and turn the switch to OFF to save battery power.
 Since the A-Star switches automatically between power supplies, you can do this without shutting down the Raspberry Pi.

-To run our example code, you will need a couple of python libraries.
+To run our example code, you should make sure Python 3 and a couple of required libraries are installed.
 Install them with: